MicrosoftDocs/azure-devops-docs/docs/report/create-status-and-trend-excel-reports.md

 ms.date: 09/22/2021
 ---

-# Create Excel reports from a work item query
+# Create status and trend reports from a work item query

 [!INCLUDE [temp](./includes/tfs-report-platform-version.md)]

-One of the quickest ways to generate a custom report in Excel is to start with a flat list query.
+One of the quickest ways to generate a custom work tracking report is to use Excel and start with a flat list query.
 You can generate both status and trend charts.
-Also, once you've build a report, you can manipulate the data further by adding or filtering fields using the PivotTable.
+Also, once you've built a report, you can manipulate the data further by adding or filtering fields using the PivotTable.

 ::: moniker range=">= azure-devops-2019 < azure-devops"

 > [!NOTE]
-> This feature is available with an on-premises Azure DevOps Server 2019 and later versions configured with SQL Server Analysis Services.
+> This feature is only available with an on-premises Azure DevOps Server 2019 and later versions configured with SQL Server Analysis Services.
+Also, this feature requires projects are defined on project collections configured with the On-premises XML process model.
+If you're collection is configured to support the Inheritance process model, you can use Analytics views to filter work items and generate Power BI reports.
+To learn more, see [What are Analytics views?](./powerbi/what-are-analytics-views.md)
 >
 > If you want to export work items to Excel, see [Bulk add or modify work items with Excel](../boards/backlogs/office/bulk-add-modify-work-items-excel.md).
 To get the latest version of the Azure Devops add-in for Office, install [Azure DevOps Office® Integration 2019](https://go.microsoft.com/fwlink/?linkid=2076587&clcid=0x409).